jlduan/fba/docs/_build/html/_sources/tutorials/crispr_screening/PRJNA358686/tutorial.rst.txt

  Mapping
 *********

-This dataset is single-cell RNA-seq on HEK293T cell lines mixed in equal proportions knocked out for DNMT3B, MBD1, and TET2 (`Fig. 1h`_).
-The platform of this dataset is Drop-seq.
-The details about the original data processing can be found here_.
-Briefly, raw data were process with Drop-seq Tools v1.12 software.
-The first 12 bases on read 1 are cell barcodes, followed by 8 bases UMIs.
-Captured single cell transcripts are on read 2.
+This dataset comprises single cell RNA-seq data obtained from HEK293T cell lines that had been knocked out for DNMT3B, MBD1, and TET2, separately and were mixed in equal proportions (`Fig. 1h`_).
+The platform used for this dataset is Drop-seq, and more details about the original data processing can be found here_.
+In brief, the raw data was initially processed with Drop-seq Tools v1.12 software.
+The first 12 bases of read 1 are cell barcodes, followed by 8 bases of UMIs, while captured single cell transcripts are in read 2.

 .. _fig.
 1h: https://www.nature.com/articles/nmeth.4177/figures/1

 .. _here: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM2450588

-I re-processed these raw reads to get cell-associated barcodes for downstream analysis.
-Briefly, raw reads were trimmed using `Trim Galore!`_ and mapped to the human reference genome refdata-gex-GRCh38-2020-A_ using STAR v2.7.8a.
-Plasmid CROPseq-Guide-Puro_ sequence was not included in the reference.
+To analyze the downstream data, I reprocessed the raw reads to obtain cell-associated barcodes.
+The raw reads were trimmed using `Trim Galore!`_ and then mapped to the human reference genome refdata-gex-GRCh38-2020-A_ using STAR v2.7.8a.
+The plasmid CROPseq-Guide-Puro_ sequence was not included in the reference.

 .. _cropseq-guide-puro: https://www.addgene.org/86708/